Rishika-7/Karma-Yudhya/README.md

 # PaapPunya
-A Karmic Account app, built with objective of helping people keep track of the all the good and bad deeds that they do in order to motivate the good in them.
+A Karmic Account app.
+This app is built with the objective of helping people keep track of the all the good and bad deeds that they do, in order to motivate the good in them.

  _*"What goes around, comes around"*_